-4. For the purpose of these Directions, unless the context states otherwise, the terms herein shall bear the meanings assigned to them below: - (1) 'Available for Sale' (AFS) means the category of investment portfolio of an RRB, which does not fall within the Held to Maturity (HTM), or Held for Trading (HFT) category. - (2) 'Current or Valid Credit Rating' for the purpose of determining rated security means a credit rating granted by a credit rating agency in India, registered with the Securities and Exchange Board of India (SEBI) and fulfilling the following conditions: - i The credit rating letter and rating rationale from the credit rating agency shall preferably be part of offer document. - ii The credit rating letter shall not be more than one month old and rating rationale shall not be more than one year old from the date of opening of issue.
+- 4 For the purpose of these Directions, unless the context states otherwise, the terms herein shall bear the meanings assigned to them below: - (1) 'Available for Sale' (AFS) means the category of investment portfolio of an RRB, which does not fall within the Held To Maturity or Held For Trading category. - (2) 'Current or Valid Credit Rating' for the purpose of determining rated security means a credit rating granted by a credit rating agency in India, registered with the Securities and Exchange Board of India (SEBI) and fulfilling the following conditions: - i The credit rating letter and rating rationale from the credit rating agency shall preferably be part of offer document. - ii The credit rating letter shall not be more than one month old and rating rationale shall not be more than one year old from the date of opening of issue. - iii In the case of secondary market acquisition, the credit rating of the issue shall be in force and confirmed from the website of the respective credit rating agency.

-- iii In the case of secondary market acquisition, the credit rating of the issue shall be in force and confirmed from the website of the respective credit rating agency. - (3) 'Exchange' means 'Recognized stock exchange' and shall have the same meaning as defined in Section 2 (f) of Securities Contracts (Regulation) Act, 1956, as amended from time to time.
-In the case of overseas jurisdictions, it shall refer to an exchange which is recognised or authorised by the securities market regulator of that jurisdiction. - (4) 'Held to Maturity' (HTM) means the category of investment portfolio maintained by an RRB with the intention to hold securities upto maturity. - (5) 'Held for Trading' (HFT) means the category of investment portfolio maintained by an RRB with the intention to trade in securities by taking advantage of the short- term price / interest rate movements. - (6) 'Listed Security' is a security which is listed on an exchange. - (7) 'Rated Security' means a security which carries current or valid credit rating. - (8) 'Unrated securities' means securities which do not have a current or valid credit rating.
+- (3) 'Held to Maturity' (HTM) means the category of investment portfolio maintained by an RRB with the intention to hold securities upto maturity. - (4) 'Held for Trading' (HFT) means the category of investment portfolio maintained by an RRB with the intention to trade in securities by taking advantage of the short- term price/interest rate movements. - (5) 'Listed security' is a security which is listed on an exchange. - (6) 'Rated Security' means a security which carries current or valid credit rating. - (7) 'Unrated securities' means securities which do not have a current or valid credit rating.

-5. All other expressions unless defined herein shall have the same meaning as have been assigned to them under the BR Act, the RBI Act, rules / regulations made thereunder, or any statutory modification or re-enactment thereto or as used in commercial parlance, as the case may be.
+5 All other expressions unless defined herein shall have the same meaning as have been assigned to them under the BR Act, the RBI Act, rules/regulations made thereunder, or any statutory modification or re-enactment thereto or as used in commercial parlance, as the case may be.